 2. Copper Hop Ranch

 Beer lovers from all over the country will love this family-owned microbrewery in Santa Cruz County.
 Located just an hour south of Tucson, Copper Hop Ranch grows fourteen varieties of hops on their ranch.
 They produce a variety of craft beers and ciders, and they have a food menu available on Sundays.
 Throughout the year, they even host events, such as parties, weddings, showers, and more.
 Copper Hop visitors can also find plenty to do in the surrounding towns.
-This farm just so happens to be a Harvest Hosts location, so be sure to support the local business if you plan to spend a free night here.
+This farm just so happens to be a Harvest Hosts location, so be sure to support the local business if you plan to spend a night here with no camping fees.

 3. Organ Pipe Cactus National Monument